howardhsien/Mr-Ride-iOS/readme.md

 ###Feature
 * Tracking system
 * Graphic representation of riding records
-* Find neares toilet and youbike station
+* Find nearest toilet and youbike station
 * Share riding result through Facebook

+###Developing Enviroment and Building Capacity
+* XCode 7.3.1
+* Swift 2.2
+* Deployment iOS 8.0 or above
+* Tested in iPhone5, 5s, 6, 6s, 6plus, 6splus

 ###Used Third Party Library
 CocoaPod is used to install the libraries.